SouthGreenPlatform/VcfHunter/README.md

 *Output:*

  **\*.conf**: the configuration file used by circos.
 I choose to keep this file so that it can be edited to change aspect of the Figure if you want.
-After editing this file you will only have to run the following command line to have your new Figure : *circos -conf Circos\_All\_Admix.conf -noparanoid*\
+After editing this file you will only have to run the following command line to have your new Figure : *circos -conf Circos\_All\_Admix.conf -noparanoid*

-**\*\_housekeeping.conf**: a second file used by circos\
+**\*\_housekeeping.conf**: a second file used by circos

-**\*\.kar**: a third file also used by circos\
+**\*\.kar**: a third file also used by circos

 **\*\.png**: the circos Figure
 <br><br>

 ### vcfFilter.1.0.py

-This program filter a vcf file based on several criterias.
+This program filter a vcf file based on several criteria.
 This is a improved version of FILTER option of vcf2struct.1.0.py

 *Options:*